jejacks0n/mercury/README.md

 ## Fonts & Graphics

 Mercury2 uses two custom fonts for all graphic elements in the interface.
-This allows for retina support, makes it easier to package, and allows you to modify it for your own needs.
+This allows for retina support, makes it easier to package, and allows it to be more customizable long term.

-The primary toolbar icons and general interface elements are in mercury.ttf, which is generated using the awesome [IcoMoon project](http://icomoon.io/app/) (by [Keyamoon](https://twitter.com/keyamoon)).
-You can upload/import the mercury.dev.svg file that can be found in the project and add new icons for your custom buttons.
-If you're making a plugin you probably want to bundle these separately.
+The primary toolbar icons and general interface graphics are in the `mercury-icons` font, which is generated using fontcustom and svg images -- several of the glyphs came from the awesome [IcoMoon project](http://icomoon.io/app/) (by [Keyamoon](https://twitter.com/keyamoon)).

-The toolbar icons (bold, italics, etc.) are in toolbars.ttf, and was built using [fontstruct.com](http://fontstruct.com/).
+The toolbar icons (bold, italics, etc.) are in the `mercury-toolbars` font, which was built using [fontstruct.com](http://fontstruct.com/).
 [The original font](http://fontstruct.com/fontstructions/show/797530) can be cloned and edited as needed.
-Fontstruct is used here because it allows for small pixel fonts but also allows for more advanced shapes that scale nicely.
+Fontstruct is used for this font because it allows for small pixel fonts but also allows for more advanced shapes that scale nicely.

+Other graphics (there are only a few) are small images that have been base64 encoded and embedded into the css to simplify installation.
+You can change these images by overriding the classes where they're used and providing your own.

 ## I18n / Translations